A Beginner’s Guide to Working Out with Right Nutrition

 Do not neglect fat in your diet

 In contrast, eating 2g to 3g of omega-3 fatty acids in a post-workout meal is shown to quicken muscle recovery and reduce muscle soreness.
-So, consuming omega-3-rich foods like salmon, tuna, flax seeds, and chia seeds on your training days may improve your exercise performance.
+So, consuming omega-3-rich foods like salmon, tuna, flax seeds, and chia seeds on training days may improve your exercise performance.

 Vitamins and minerals are important for good exercise performance

 Certain vitamins and minerals may enhance exercise performance by improving key bodily functions.
 B-vitamins support increased metabolic needs by releasing energy from carbs and fat.
 Iron and folate are required for the production of red blood cells, which transport oxygen to the muscles for sustained physical activity.
-Calcium and magnesium help in maintaining normal muscle function during exercise, while vitamin D reportedly helps in increasing muscle strength by promoting muscle growth.
+Calcium and magnesium help in maintaining normal muscle function during exercise.
+Whereas, vitamin D reportedly helps in increasing muscle strength by promoting muscle growth.

-On the other hand, antioxidants like vitamin C, vitamin E, zinc, and selenium may protect against exercise-induced free radicals, which cause muscle fatigue and reduced exercise performance.
+Antioxidants like vitamin C, vitamin E, zinc, and selenium may protect against exercise-induced free radicals, which cause muscle fatigue and reduced exercise performance.

 You may get sufficient amounts of all these nutrients by adding a portion of green leafy vegetables, colorful fruits, seafood, mushrooms, nuts, and oilseeds to your everyday meals and snacks.

-To have a hydrated workout, aim to drink about two glasses (500ml) of fluids two to three hours before exercising and another glass (250ml) right before you start working out.
+To have a hydrated workout, aim to drink about two glasses (500ml) of fluids two to three hours before exercising and another glass (250ml) right before working out.
 Make sure you keep yourself hydrated during the workout as well by sipping on 125ml to 250ml of fluids every 10 to 20 minutes.

 1. Thomas DT, Erdman KA, Burke LM.
 Position of the Academy of Nutrition and Dietetics, Dietitians of Canada, and the American College of Sports Medicine: Nutrition and Athletic Performance.
 J Acad Nutr Diet 2016; 116: 501–28.